Cell Therapy FAQ’s

 Is everyone a candidate?

-No. Only certain medical problems are currently being treated at BPI.
+No. Only certain orthopedic problems are currently being treated at BPI.
 Patients need to be medically stable enough to have the treatment in our facility.
 Some patients may be declined due to the severity of their problem.
 Other patients may not have conditions appropriate to treat or may not be covered by our specialists or our protocols.

 Are any patients automatically excluded?